Sugars and Bond Repair - and A DIY Bond-Repair Recipe

 What to expect: Your hair may feel different.
 Ideally, easier to detangle.
 It may feel thicker or more substantial.
 It may behave differently with products like conditioner, leave-on products or hair oils.
 This can affect curl pattern - it's more smoothing than curl-boosting.
 Hair may be more shiny and feel more smooth or flexible. *That's a good result.*

 Sugar DIY for leave-on or between washes?
 Here's why you might not like that with this recipe: Sugar is humidity-sensitive.
-If you put sugar spray in your hair in high-humidity, it would absorb all the water it can and become heavy.
+If you put sugar-water in your hair in high-humidity, it would absorb all the water it can and become heavy or frizzy.
 If the air is very dry, there will be nothing to add moisture and the sugar could feel dry or rough once dry.
 If your days are humid in the mornings and evenings (fog, dew) - the moisture your hair is absorbing and then losing throughout the day will mess up your hairstyle.
-If Sucrose is in a product-formula for leave-on, they've probably managed that problem.
+When these ingredients are in a product, this may not be a problem because the formulators may have figured out a work-around.
+But in a DIY product - it can be a problem.

 Downsides of sugar-type ingredients?